kysolvik/waterbodies-smp/waterbodies-smp/annotation_prep/README.md

 ## Example Usage:

-Note: All Google Cloud Storage file paths need to be updated to match your buckets/filepaths.
+*NOTE*: All Google Cloud Storage file paths need to be updated to match your buckets/filepaths.

 ### A. Create a vrt from a Google Cloud Storage directory: